dgana/moviepedia/README.md

 - Browse top rated movies
 - Search for movies by title
+- Infinite scrolling to improve UX
+- Lazy Load Image to setup default image and blur effect
 - View movie details including synopsis, release date, and ratings

 ## Technologies Used